mnot/I-D/h2-cache-digest/draft.md

 ## The Host Parameter

-The "host" parameter widens the scope of the cache-digest-value.
+The "host" parameter widens the scope of the digest-value.

-If present, the parameter MUST either convey the host of the target URI, or the authenticated server identify for the "https" scheme (see {{RFC2818}, Section 3).
+If present, the parameter MUST either convey the host of the target URI, or the authenticated server identify for the "https" scheme (see {{RFC2818}}, Section 3).

-If not present, the scope of the cache-digest-value is the authority of the target URI.
+If not present, the scope of the digest-value is the authority of the target URI.

 Typically, a client can use the field to specify that it is sending a cache digest for entire host, or for multiple hosts that match against a wildcard certificate provided by a server.

 ## The Path Parameter

-The "path" parameter narrows the scope of the cache-digest-value.
+The "path" parameter narrows the scope of the digest-value.

-If present, the scope of the cache-digest-value is the resources of the target authority matching to at least one of the following conditions:
+If present, the scope of the digest-value is the resources of the target authority matching to at least one of the following conditions:

 * the parameter is identical to the path of the resource